-For LGBT people who become homeless, there is an additional factor: the prejudice they still face because of their sexual orientation or gender identity.
+Rising homelessness is one of the biggest crises that this country faces.
+There are many causes, and for LGBT people who become homeless, there is an additional factor: the prejudice they still face because of their sexual orientation or gender identity, often from their own families.

 Join LGBT Labour, in partnership with the Labour Campaign to End Homelessness and The Albert Kennedy Trust, for this Labour Party Conference fringe event.
 We will discuss the issue of LGBT homelessness, the causes, and how this crisis can be tackled.